rhoml/rhommelldotcom/README.md

-# This is data for my blog

-It is automatically transformed by Jekyll into a static site whenever I push this repository to GitHub.
+# gitwatcher-blog

+The blog engine behind [http://gitwatcher.com/blog](http://gitwatcher.com/blog) is currently based on [jekyll](http://github.com/mojombo/jekyll)

 ## License

-The following directories and their contents are Copyright Diego Martín Lafuente.
-You may not reuse anything therein without my permission:

-* _posts/
-* images/

-All other directories and files are MIT Licensed.
-Feel free to use the HTML and CSS as you please.
-If you do use them, a link back to http://github.com/mojombo/jekyll would be appreciated, but is not required.
+   _posts/ directories and their contents are Copyright by [Luca G. Soave](https://github.com/lgs), all other directories and files are MIT Licensed.
+[Jekyll is also  MIT Licensed](https://github.com/mojombo/jekyll/blob/master/LICENSE)